CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/getting-started.md

    ![](./media/gs-4.png)

 1. Welcome to **Azure Portal**!
-You're now ready to start building your manufacturing GenAI solution using Azure OpenAI, Azure AI Search, and Azure Storage for intelligent data analysis and insights generation.
+You're now ready to start building your manufacturing GenAI solution using Microsoft Foundry, Azure AI Search, and Azure Storage for intelligent data analysis and insights generation.

 1. You can also open **VS Code** from the desktop to work with Python scripts and Streamlit applications for hands-on development.